Can You Put Wallpaper Over Wallpaper? A Helpful Neighbor’s Guide

 Priming Your Walls for Success

-Ever heard of "ghosting"?
-It's what happens when a dark or bold pattern on the old wallpaper subtly shows through your new, lighter-colored paper.
+Skipping primer is one of the most common—and costly—mistakes we see.
+Applying a high-quality primer is non-negotiable bec the old wallpaper subtly shows through your new, lighter-colored paper.
 You might not notice it right away, but in bright light, you'll see a faint, shadowy effect.
 The fix is simple but absolutely essential: use a high-quality, stain-blocking primer to create a neutral, opaque canvas to work on.

 And here’s a golden rule: never wallpaper over more than one existing layer.
 While durability is a big question for most homeowners, the numbers are actually pretty reassuring.
 A properly applied wallpaper overlay can last 12-18 years—nearly as long as paper on a fresh wall.